rubytogether/rubytogether.org/app/views/news/2018-10-15-september-2018-monthly-update.html.md

 ## ruby together news

-In September, Ruby Together was supported by 73 different companies, including Sapphire member [Stripe](https://stripe.com), and [Triplebyte](https://triplebyte.com/os/rubytogether) joined Ruby Together as an Emerald member.
+In September, Ruby Together was supported by 73 different companies, including Sapphire member [Stripe](https://stripe.com).
+[Triplebyte](https://triplebyte.com/os/rubytogether) joined as our newest Emerald member.

 In addition, eight new developers signed up as members or friends of Ruby Together, including Rafael França.
 In total, we were supported by 77 individual members and 69 friends of Ruby Together.
 Thanks to all of our members for making everything that we do possible.